friedrith/websites-screenshoter/CONTRIBUTING.md

 - Tag your issue with the tag `bug`
 - Provide a short summary of what you are trying to do
 - Provide the log of the encountered error if applicable
-- Provide the exact version of PROJECT_NAME.
+- Provide the exact version of data-mountain-windows-generator.
 - Be awesome and consider contributing a [pull request](#want-to-contribute)

 ## Want to contribute?

-You consider contributing changes to PROJECT_NAME – we dig that!
+You consider contributing changes to data-mountain-windows-generator – we dig that!
 Please consider these guidelines when filing a pull request:

 - Follow the [Coding Rules](#coding-rules)